 Listen to the radio broadcast

 Download audio file

-If there’s one thing that most of us can’t stand it’s a fake, a hypocrite.
-Someone who’s one thing on the outside and something different on the inside.
-And when that fake, that hypocrite is us – it can end up tearing us apart.
+If there’s one thing that most of us can’t stand, it’s a fake, a hypocrite.
+Someone who’s one thing on the outside and something quite different on the inside.
+And when that fake, that hypocrite is us – it can end up tearing you apart.

 I don’t know about you but if there’s one thing I can’t stand, it’s a fake.
 A product that doesn’t do what the advertisers claim that it will do.
 A person who says one thing but does another.
 It’s not just dishonest but well, it’s annoying.
 Because there’s no excuse for it.

 Fake is the word we use to describe a thing that falls into that category.
 But when it comes to a person we have another word.
 We call them a hypocrite.
 A hypocrite is someone who lives life by the maxim, ‘Do what I say and not what I do’.
 A hypocrite is someone who holds themselves out to be one thing but on the inside they’re something entirely different.

 Hypocrisy violates trust.
 And let’s be honest, it’s something we’ve all done.
 When we go for a job interview we can be so intent on putting our best foot forward that we hold ourselves out to be something that we just aren’t.
 We so want to impress so that we can win the job, we embellish our abilities and our experience.

 You know what I’m talking about.
 Two faced is another expression we have to describe this disconnect between the person who we are on the inside and who we really are on the outside.
 Because eventually who we are on the inside shows through.
 And that’s why it appears that we have two faces.
 The question is, when we look in the mirror can we spot the fake?

 Last week on the program and again this week we’re looking at our hearts.
 That deep place inside where we live.
 Where our dreams and motivations and desires and intentions are.
 The place where we experience joy and pain.
 Because the heart is so incredibly important.